-The Rite Journey program provides a unique educational opportunity designed to support the development of self-aware, vital, responsible, respectful and resilient young adults.
+The 'My Journey' program provides a unique educational opportunity designed to support the development of selfaware, vital, responsible, respectful and resilient young adults.
 This is achieved by raising young peoples' consciousness about transitioning from child to adult and having conversations with them about what really matters.

 The year-long program uses a rite of passage framework to deepen the students' experiences of this important life transition and encourages ongoing development of self-awareness and builds strong, honest and respectful relationships with peers, parents and teachers.
-It is taught in same gender classrooms allowing for role modelling, greater focus and freer discussion.
+There is a focus on role modelling.